Chemical Diagnostics to Unveil Environments Enriched by First Stars: Fitting procedure

 \section{Fitting procedure}

 The $\chi^2$ is computed following the equation proposed by \citet{Heger2010}, which is general and allows us to include the contribution of upper/lower limit measurements in the calculation:

 where $O_i$ and $T_i$ are the observed and theoretically predicted abundance ratios [X$_i$/Fe] and $\sigma_{O_i, T_i}$ are their respective errors.
 In order to account for the uncertainties on the stellar yields, we assume $\sigma_{T_i}=0.50$, as suggested by \citet{Nomoto2013} and \citet{Hartwig2018}. $\Theta(x)$ is the Heaviside function.
 The reduced chi-square, $\chi^2_{\nu}$, is computed as $\chi^2/(N+L+U-M)$, where N is the number of data points with finite measurements, L (U) is the number of data points with lower (upper) limits and M is the number of free parameters of the model (M$=4$ with fixed mixing parameter of Pop III SNe).
+Finally, we define the relative chi square as $\chi^2_{rel} \coloneqq \chi^2_{\nu}/min(\chi^2_{\nu})$.

 To find the best model for the enrichment of the absorption system at $z = 3.39$ in the sightline of the QSO J1018+0548 \citep{Saccardi2023}, we look for the minimum $\chi^2_{\nu}$ by considering all the models presented in Sec.~\ref{sec:model} (see Fig.~\ref{fig:PopIII_only}, \ref{fig:Maps_DLAs}, \ref{fig:Maps_PISN}), i.e. by accounting for an enrichment: (i) uniquely driven by a single PISN or a Pop~III SN with different mass/energy; (ii) mainly ($\geq 60\%$ metals) driven by a single PISN/other Pop~III SN with the contribution of Pop~II SNe; (iii) only partially ($\leq 50\%$ metals) driven by a single PISN/other Pop~III SN with the contribution of Pop~II SNe.
-Furthermore, we also consider an imprint from two Pop~III SNe with various masses and energies, including PISNe.
-As shown in Fig.~\ref{fig:chi_square} these models provide the best fits.
+Furthermore, we also consider an imprint from two Pop~III SNe with various masses and energies, including PISNe, with $f_{\rm PopIII}=1$ (i.e. excluding the contribution of Pop~II SNe).
+As shown in Fig.~\ref{fig:chi_square} these models provide the best fits for the abundance pattern of J1018+0548.